twop/ts-describe-action/README.md

 // typeof add = {type: 'ADD_TODO'; payload: string}
 ```

-isMine() & handle() is a convinient way to write a reducer.
+isMine() & handle() is a convenient way to write a reducer.
 But what if we automate that too?

 ```typescript
 const ToggleTodo = describeAction(